paulveillard/cybersecurity-oauth/OAuth-fundamentals.md

 ### The OAuth 2.0 roles

-    - resource owner.
+    - resource owner:
     An entity granting access to the protected resources.
     When it’s a person, it is referred to as an end-user.

+    - resource server:
-    - resource server The server hosting the protected resources, capable of accepting and responding to protected resource requests using access tokens.
+    The server hosting the protected resources,
+    capable of accepting and responding to protected resource requests using access tokens.

+    - client:
-    - client An application making protected resource requests, on behalf of the resource owner and with its authorization.
+    An application making protected resource requests,
+    on behalf of the resource owner and with its authorization.

+    - authorization server:
-    - authorization server The server issuing access tokens to the client, after successfuly authenticating the resource owner and obtaining authorization.
+    The server issuing access tokens to the client, after successfuly authenticating the resource owner and obtaining authorization.

+The term client does not imply any particular implementation characteristics.
+Every application that requests a protected resource is a client.

+An authorization server can be implemented as part of the resource server, or as a self-contained service.
+A single authorization server may issue access tokens accepted by multiple resource servers.

 ## References